 Students can attend selected lectures from minor subjects such as Informatics, Physics, Chemistry, or Economics as well as, upon submitting a special application, further disciplines.
 However, they can also fulfill all ECTS requirements in Mathematics alone.

 The Advanced Seminar is one of the compulsory requirements.
 Please note when selecting a seminar that permission to commence the thesis is in some departments dependent upon you having successfully completed the Advanced Seminar.

-Details of all the modules that are relevant to the degree program, along with associated times and locations, are available in the department’s module catalog at TUMonline.
+Details of all the modules that are relevant to the degree program, along with associated times and locations, are available in the curriculum at TUMonline.
 Here you can create your own timetable and save it digitally.

 A four-week professional internship is integrated into the program.
 The accompanying Internship Seminar offers you the chance to inform yourself about suitable occupations and to discuss the experience you acquired during the internship.

 You can round up your individual personal competence profile through modules out of the field of extradisciplinary competencies.
 Lead by your own interests you can choose out of a large offer of soft skills or language courses.